Shopify Expert Cost: What to Budget by Service, Scope and Engagement

 6. Geography

-A US/UK senior developer at $200/hour and an Eastern European specialist at $80/hour can both be excellent — they're just priced differently by market.
-Quality varies within every geographic tier; price doesn't reliably correlate with quality.
+A US/UK senior developer at $200/hour and an Eastern European specialist at $80/hour can both be excellent — they are just priced differently by market.
+Quality varies within every geographic tier; price does not reliably correlate with quality.

-What's a fair hourly rate for a Shopify expert?
+What is a fair hourly rate for a Shopify expert

 Realistic hourly ranges by tier: